Skip to content

 Compliance-sensitive environments.
 Organizations subject to SOC 2, HIPAA, PCI DSS, or similar frameworks need demonstrable access controls over AI agent data access.
 GRAM's governed ingestion, trust-weighted retrieval, and ROSI reporting provide the audit evidence these frameworks demand.

 Multi-domain knowledge management.
 Organizations where different teams, projects, or classifications share a common knowledge infrastructure need retrieval systems that respect boundaries.
-GRAM's trust-weighted scoring and governed ingestion ensure that cross-domain queries return appropriate results without leaking restricted information.
+Trust-weighted scoring and governed ingestion ensure that cross-domain queries return appropriate results without leaking restricted information.

 AI agent deployments.
 Any organization moving from experimental AI assistants to production AI agents needs a memory layer that is both useful and safe.
 Stateless agents are limited.
 Agents with ungoverned memory are dangerous.
 GRAM provides the governed middle path — agents that learn and improve without creating new attack surfaces.